 Want to find more tips and tricks to eat a healthy plant-based diet on a budget as well as cheap but delicious recipes?
 Here are a few articles that might interest you:

 - How to Eat a Healthy Whole Foods, Plant-Based Diet on $50 Per Week

 - 15 Budget-Friendly Vegan Meals That Are Delicious and Nutritious

 - 10 Vegan Meals You Can Make for Under $10

 - 10 Frugal Vegan Meals You Can Make Out of Pantry Goods

 - 20 Recipes That Show Vegan Food Can Be Affordable, Wholesome, and Sustainable

 - The Best Food Hacks to Use While Cooking on a Budget

-If you’re looking for more money-saving healthy and delicious vegan recipes, as well as cooking tips, then we highly recommend downloading the Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+If you’re looking for more money-saving healthy and delicious vegan recipes, as well as cooking tips, then we highly recommend downloading the Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
 Check it out!